 RTI paper process

-Paper filing refers to a series of paper forms and processes that are used, as an employer, to tell HMRC information about the events that happen with an employee (e.g. them joining/leaving) and the payments you make to your employees.
+Paper filing refers to a series of paper forms and processes that are used by an employer to tell HMRC information about the events that happen with an employee (e.g. them joining/leaving) and the payments made to employees.
+The forms and processes are aligned with the requirements of the Real Time Information (RTI) programme, as far as possible.

-One of the objectives of the introduction of RTI is to support the introduction of a new welfare benefit called Universal Credit.
-The Department of Work and Pensions, DWP, will use the ongoing feed of data from an employer to calculate accurate Universal Credit benefits payments.
+One of the objectives of the introduction of RTI is to support the introduction of the welfare benefit called Universal Credit, which is being phased in over a period of several years.
 Therefore you will need to tell your employees if you are a paper filer.
-If they claim Universal Credit they will need to report their earnings from you to the DWP themselves each month and their reported earnings will be checked with the information you provide each quarter to ensure their Universal Credit payments are correct.
+If they claim Universal Credit they will need to report their earnings from you to the Department for Work and Pensions (DWP) themselves each month.
+This is because this information will not be received automatically by DWP from you via RTI submissions as it will be from online filers.
+Their reported earnings will be checked with the information you provide each quarter to ensure their Universal Credit payments are correct.

-Please note that as the changeover to Universal Credit will not be complete for some time, HMRC may use the information you provide on your PAYE submissions to calculate and pay any tax credits your employees are entitled to in the meantime.
+Please note that as the full introduction of Universal Credit will not be complete for some time, HMRC may use the information you provide on your Pay As You Earn (PAYE) submissions to amend any tax credit awards your employee has in the meantime.
 It’s important, therefore, that the information you provide is both timely and accurate.
 You can find out more about RTI and tax credits on our sister site RevenueBenefits.

 You may have heard, in the past, of people talking about a ‘simplified’ PAYE scheme used by care and support employers.